 Share this Recipe

 This is an unorthodox way of putting together a very classic sauce.
 Red pipian (pipián rojo) is one of Mexico’s famous mole sauces, but unlike some of its daunting Oaxacan cousins, it doesn’t take very long to prepare, and it only requires two types of chilies.
 The sauce is based created by combining ancho and guajillo chilies with nuts and seeds in order to create a velvety and creamy sauce.
 Red pipian is superb in pretty much any iteration, but I was particularly taken with a recipe by Pati Jinich that marries the wonderful pipian base with pureed tomatoes.
 I mentioned Pati and her incredible Chicken Tinga recipe in a previous post, and I’ve actually been spending a lot of time with her books this month; her recipes are thoughtful and authentic while remaining entirely approachable.
-I also had the distinct pleasure of meeting her last week at an event hosted by Barbara Jo’s Books to Cooks here in Vancouver, and she was every bit as wonderful and talented in person.
+I also had the distinct pleasure of meeting her last week at an event hosted by Barbara Jo’s Books to Cooks here in Vancouver (the store is sadly closed now, but food and book delights are still going on under the same name), and she was every bit as wonderful and talented in person.

 I wanted to do a rich sauce this month (without spending 3 days on a hardcore mole), so I decided to do something that riffs off of the Shrimp in Red Pipian recipe found in her book “Pati’s Mexican Table” Now this sauce is good – so good in fact that it seems a shame not to just eat it straight up with a spoon.
 So that’s exactly what I did here – I’ve adapted the recipe and turned it into a luxurious seafood soup.
 Seafood and pipian are a match made in heaven, and the whole thing is shockingly flavourful despite the relative paucity of fat.
 Putting the two together in this way also touches on something very important that Pati brought up at the little class/lunch I was at: the concept of marrying your sauce to your meal.
 The idea is fairly simple – some component of the meal should be used to tie the sauce in with all of the other ingredients, otherwise it will feel like it’s been slapped onto the meal and not partnered with it.
 This is a hallmark of good Mexican cooking, but it’s also a common practice in a wide variety of cuisines (gravy, jus, and deglazed sauces are all perfect examples).
 In this particular instance, the clam broth gives the soup/sauce a salty-sweet marine flavour profile, allowing it to play nicely with the squid and shrimp.